 OakDOT has incorporated community feedback into the latest version of the Terms and Conditions for obtaining a Scooter Sharing Permit.
 All scooter sharing companies operating in Oakland will be required to have a Scooter Sharing Permit by March 1st, or cease operation in Oakland.
 The Terms and Conditions are available for public review and comment by clicking here.
 Please send any comments on these Terms and Conditions via email to firstname.lastname@example.org

-Decisions and permits are made available by the City.
+3. OakDOT announces the outcome of the application review, and permits are made available by the City.

-All permitted operators are expected to launch services.
+5. All permitted operators launch services.